Velefi

 Velefi was the name of an ancient town of Roman North Africa.

 Location

 Velefi is tentatively given as the ruins of Fedj-Es-Soyoud.
 The town is shown at Segment grid 3C3 of the Tabula Peutingeriana.

 Bishopric

 Velefi was also the seat of an ancient episcopal see of the Roman province of Numidia.
 One bishop is known of this African diocese, Ianuario (Gennaro), who participated in the synod meeting in Carthage in 484 called by the Vandal king Huneric, and who was later exiled.

-Today the diocese of Velefi survives as a titular bishopric; the current bishop is Helmut Bauer, auxiliary bishop of Würzburg.
+Today the diocese of Velefi survives as a titular bishopric.